DristiTech/whmcs-transfer-invoice/README.md

 ## License

-MIT License — use at your own risk.
+Apache 2.0 License — use at your own risk.

 ---

-*Developed by Dristi*
+About the Author

+Developed by [Dristi Technologies](https://dristitech.com).
+For support, visit our website.